MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 You can view this data in real time from the Azure Management portal.
 You can also create webtests that monitor the health of the web API.
 A webtest sends a periodic request to a specified URI in the web API and captures the response.
 You can specify the definition of a successful response (such as HTTP status code 200), and if the request does not return this response you can arrange for an alert to be sent to an administrator.
 If necessary, the administrator can restart the server hosting the web API if it has failed.

-The [Application Insights - Get started with ASP.NET](/azure/application-insights/app-insights-asp-net/) page on the Microsoft website provides more information.
+For more information, see [Application Insights - Get started with ASP.NET](/azure/application-insights/app-insights-asp-net/).

 ### Monitoring a web API through the API Management Service
 If you have published your web API by using the API Management service, the API Management page on the Azure Management portal contains a dashboard that enables you to view the overall performance of the service.
 The Analytics page enables you to drill down into the details of how the product is being used.
 This page contains the following tabs: